 We want your trip to Canyonlands to be safe and enjoyable.
 Below are some of the potential hazards you may experience during your visit.
 Please become familiar with them, and keep them in mind while you're here.

-Heat & Sun
+Heat and Sun

-Lightning & Flash Foods
+Lightning and Flash Floods

-Climbing & Scrambling
+Climbing and Scrambling